 Prineville Reservoir – Prineville, OR; This free campsite is a great spot for boating, fishing or swimming.
 The road is dirt so it may be tricky in inclement weather.
 Amenities include a boat ramp, restrooms, and it is located near water.

 Barnhouse Campground – Central OR (near Prineville); This free campsite has 6-15 different spaces to camp.
 There is no potable water available ut there are picnic tables, fire pits, gravel campsite spurs, and vault toilets.
-Avoid hunting season as there are a lot of deer and birds at this location.
+Avoid hunting season as there is a lot of deer and birds at this location.

 Walt Haring Sno Park – Chemult, OR – This overnight campsite is free and is a great place to rest during a trip.
 There is a town about a mile away with a few restaurants and Forest Troopers check in on the area each day.